ikigai-github/CIPs/CIP-0102/README.md

 In addition to providing a way to create guaranteed royalties, this has several advantages:

-- Backwards Compatibility - Existing royalty implementations will still work, just not have the same assurances.
+- Backwards Compatibility - Existing royalty implementations will still work, just not have the same assurances/flexibility.
-- Minimal Storage Requirement - An optional boolean has about the smallest memory impact possible.
+- Minimal Storage Requirement - An optional big_int has about the smallest memory impact possible.
 This is especially important because it's attached to the - Reference NFT and will be set for each individual NFT.
 - Intra-Collection Utility - This already allows for minting a collection with some NFTs with royalties and some without.
-A future version of this standard will likely make use of this field to allow for multiple versions of royalties for even more granular control.
+V2 of this standard now makes use of this field to allow for multiple versions of royalties for even more granular control.

 ### Backward Compatibility